ADJUSTING TO EARLY PARENTHOOD

 Here’s the final piece of bad news: You cannot afford the time or the prison-sentence that will come with addressing each piece of advice in an appropriate way.

-People are well-intentioned and let’s face it, you and that little bundle are very magnetic.
+People are well-intentioned and let’s face it, you and your little bundle are magnetic.
 Be kind, nod profusely or dust-off the unwanted advice 🙂

 3. EACH OTHER’S EXPECTATIONS